-The final delineation of the CHN (T-1 zone) shall take place at the time a development proposal is made.
+The final delineation of the CHN (T-1 zone) shall take place at the time a development approval by the Development Review Committee.
 The current delineation is an estimate based on the best available data.
 It is anticipated that with each development proposal the T-1 zone/CHN will be more precisely defined.